 An easy project like how to decorate flower pots is perfect for a small stencil.

 See what I mean?
 That is one gorgeous project, and it’s perfect for Mother’s Day, a birthday, or a hostess gift at a summer party.
 I love cut flowers and all, but adding a personal touch to a plain flower pot with a live plant with a little fancy top dressing is really a notch above.

-Here’s your materials list to stencil a terra cotta flower pot:
+What do you need to stencil a terra cotta flower pot?